-My art practice is research-based and formalized mostly through drawing, video and writing.
-It began considering the notion of place and how we relate to the world around us.
+My work began considering the notion of place and how we relate to the world around us.
 As I grew interested in what type of conventions we use to represent it and to what purpose, my research moved from the intimacy of the domestic sphere to the territory and the environment.
 My most recent body of work reflects upon the possibilities of representing that which has no stable form and is basic for life (air, water and time) and considers how the difficulties of visualizing the atmospheric conditions of a given site affects our understanding of the world order.

 Air and water are fundamental for life and yet, being fluid and fluctuating, are very difficult to understand—and hence to render visible.
 Dynamic and unstable, lacking references to fixed grids or coordinates the masses of air and water emerge as fields of connections, transcending specific locations and occupying de-territorialized time-spaces that lack of stable representations.
 Similarly, time tends to be considered geometrically, as a material reading disconnected from the space it occupies or the nature of the element it is referring to, which obliterates its complexity and mutable nature.